nicolas-kuechler/doe-suite/README.md

 The template repository contains `TODO`s in places where things typically need to be adjusted for a specific project.
 For example, configuring the AWS EC2 instances (how many? which type? etc.), installing additional packages, and running the code.

 For the basic configurations, we provide a script [scripts/repotemplate.py](scripts/repotemplate.py) that provides reasonable default options for the most important parameters (already done in the installation section).
+This script can also be used to create configuration files for custom host types (answer `no` for the question `Create default host types?` to select yourself, which host types are generated).

 ```sh
 pipenv run python scripts/repotemplate.py